hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 The `event_trigger` block supports:

 * `event_type` - (Required) The type of event to observe.
 For example: `"google.storage.object.finalize"`.
-See the documentation on [calling Cloud Functions](https://cloud.google.com/functions/docs/calling/) for a full reference.
+See the documentation on [calling Cloud Functions](https://cloud.google.com/functions/docs/calling/) for a full reference of accepted triggers.
-Cloud Storage, Cloud Pub/Sub and Cloud Firestore triggers are supported at this time.
-Legacy triggers are supported, such as `"providers/cloud.storage/eventTypes/object.change"`, `"providers/cloud.pubsub/eventTypes/topic.publish"` and `"providers/cloud.firestore/eventTypes/document.create"`.

 * `resource` - (Required) Required.
 The name or partial URI of the resource from which to observe events.
 For example, `"myBucket"` or `"projects/my-project/topics/my-topic"`